-The poster is also available for download in Photoshop in order to translate the slogan, add your own text and logos.
+The poster will be available for download on the 'Downloads' section of the website in pdf and Photoshop in order to translate the slogan, add your own text and logos.
 A slightly different version of the poster is also available with a blank box for local organisers to include specific event information.